-Some people have no problem with this, but neglecting to keep your tent clean can result in it failing you eventually.
-Here are some tips on how to clean a tent and keep it new and ready for the next trip.
+Neglecting to keep your tent clean can result in it failing to do what it was made for, protecting you from the envirorment.
+Here’s a step-by-step tutorial on how to clean a tent and keep it new and ready for the next trip.

 Tools for Tent Cleaning

 Using ultraviolet light eliminates the mildew stains that calcium hypochlorite can’t remove.
-Using an ultraviolet light lamp, or carving lamp may also remove other stains as well.
-The carving lamp removes old leaf stains as well.
+Using an ultraviolet light lamp, or carving lamp may also remove other stains, like old leaf stains.

 - Warm water

 - Paper towel

 How to Clean A Tent Easily

 Due to various environmental factors during a camping trip, you cannot totally avoid having dirt and mud in your tent.
 Following these steps, you can clean your tent safely: